We work for the rights of people with intellectual disabilities so that they can participate in our society.

 We design innovative, quality supports, which help build bridges wherever there are barriers.

 Continue to be a benchmark in the area of intellectual disability.

 Being a transparent, responsible, ethical management model, striving for excellence in the work with people with intellectual disabilities.

 A growth that helps us keep all those who form part of this family together and guarantee our future.

-Carmen Cafranga Cavestany, the granddaughter of the founder and the current President of the Carmen Pardo-Valcarce Foundation, was quick to realise that, if her grandmother and mother had dedicated themselves to children and young people faced with social upheaval, she had to continue on with their work.
-She has committed herself to helping people with intellectual disabilities participate in society.
+Carmen Cafranga Cavestany, the founder’s granddaughter soon understood that, if her grandmother and her mother had dedicated themselves to children and young people with social uprootedness, she had to continue with that work and opted for participation in the society of people with intellectual disabilities.

-If you would like to find out more about our history…
+If you want to know more about our history…